 SickKids Ophthalmology educates medical students (clerkship, visiting electives for international and Canadian medical students) in Paediatric Ophthalmology through the University of Toronto.

-For more information about The University of Toronto Medical Education Ophthalmology Program, please visit the University of Toronto's Department of Ophthalmology and Vision Sciences page.
+Get more information about The University of Toronto Medical Education Ophthalmology Program.

 Events and symposiums

 The Department of Ophthalmology and Vision Sciences (DOVS) provides continuing medical education to practicing ophthalmologists and health-care professionals both within and outside of SickKids.
 Activities include the annual Jack Crawford Day, the Lloyd Morgan lectureship series, and weekly Ophthalmology Departmental Rounds.

 Photo: SickKids DOVS Chief, Dr. Asim Ali (left), Dr. Nasrin Tehrani together with UofT DOVS Chief, Dr. Sherif El-Defrawy (right) at the 2019 Annual Jack Crawford Conference

 Every Spring, we hold the annual Jack Crawford Day, our Paediatric Ophthalmology Conference, attracting speakers worldwide.
 This conference honours the late Dr. Jack S. Crawford, former Ophthalmologist-in-Chief for the Hospital for Sick Children, whose career was dedicated to advancing the specialty of paediatric ophthalmology and the care of children’s eye problems.

 The 33rd Annual Jack Crawford Day Conference will be held on Friday, March 24, 2023 from 8 a.m. to 3:30 p.m.
 Eastern Time (Virtual and In-person Attendance).
 Registration is now open.
 Please send all inquiries to the Education Administrative Coordinator, at firstname.lastname@example.org.